ismaelGomez87/TASC/README.md

 [TO BE DONE]

+## Acknowledgements

+This work was developed within the scope of the ARADyAL network, within the IdISSC institute at Hospital Clínico San Carlos (Spain).

+www.idissc.org

+[LOGO ARADYAL]

 ## Rename this repository to publish your site

 We've already set-up a GitHub Pages website for you, based on your personal username.
 This repository is called `hello-world`, but you'll rename it to: `username.github.io`, to match your website's URL address.
 If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right.